dielduarte/janusdoc/README.md

 - Generate a `.janusdoc.json` configuration file
 - Scan your existing documentation
 - Generate an AI-powered style guide based on your docs
+- Generate a documentation map describing each file's purpose and relationships
 - Create embeddings for semantic search

 **Options:**